alx-sch/42_ft_printf/README.md

 Variadic functions, also known as variable argument functions, allow users to pass different types and numbers of arguments to the function.
 Let's have a closer look at ft_printf() to understand this better:

 - **Prototype:** `int ft_printf(const char *, ...)`
-    - `int`: The function's return type, representing the number of characters printed.
+    - `int`: The function's return type, representing the number of characters printed (or '-1' in case of an error).
     - `const char *`: A pointer to the 'format string', which contains the content to be printed as well as format specifiers, working as placeholders.
     - `...`: The ellipsis (-> intentional omission of text) indicates that further arguments of any type and number can be accepted (also none).
 In the context of `ft_printf()`, variables replacing the format specifiers in the format string are expected here.
 - **Example Usage:**